-There were two things I really wanted when I was 14 and about to enter high school.
+There were two dreams I had when I was 14 and about to enter high school.
 One was to go to a certain elite private prep school in my hometown.
 The other was to be a cheerleader.
 I applied to the prep school, and was rejected.

 Then I tried out for the freshman cheer squad at the public high school I was going to attend, and made it.
 I was even offered the position of cheer captain!
 But I wasn’t going to realize that dream either, because my father forbade it.